What is Baselining and what is a Project Baseline?

-What Is A Project Baseline?
+What is a Project Baseline?

 With regards to the baseline formula, we can concur that the baseline can change.
-Every time a change occurs, it is important to reflect the changes in the creation of a new baseline.
+Every time a change occurs, it is important to show the changes in the creation of a new baseline.
 This relates to the “approved changes” portion of the formula.
 The acknowledgement of a change to a baseline is called variance analysis.

 Variance analysis takes a look at the 3 factors of creating a baseline (scope, cost, and time) and identifies a baseline for each factor, therefore, making it easier to calculate the changes.